Spirochetes

 • It gives rise to delayed hypersensitivity.

-BCG vaccine Complications:
+BCG Vaccine Complications:

 • Local abscess, indolent ulcer, keloid, confluent lesion, lipid lesion.